 As mentioned earlier, the “user database” on Dragonfire was nothing more than a simple text file listing each user’s username, account name11, and other details.
 My maintenance scripts worked by reading in the entire database, making whatever additions or changes were requested, and writing the file back out to disk.
 For one reason or another—perhaps I noticed an error and thought to cancel a change I was making—I interrupted the script as it was rewriting the database, with the predictably catastrophic result that most of the user database vanished into thin air.
 I was able to reconstruct the data from backups and directory listings, but the incident told me in no uncertain terms that I needed a better way to manage user information.
 So as classes started, I put all the time I wasn’t doing homework (and probably some time I should have been doing homework) into creating a more robust user database framework.

 I’m not sure why I didn’t switch to a proper database management system.
 I had already gained some experience working with databases in my summer job; it may be that I felt such database systems to be too complex for a “simple” task like user management, or that I thought it would take too long to learn my way around them when I needed a solution now.
 It’s also quite possible that I just wanted to try coming up with something on my own, to experiment and learn for myself what worked and what didn’t.
 In any case, I ended up writing a full-fledged user data management library, complete with menu-based administration tools, to replace the old, crusty scripts I had been using.

-The creation of a stable, well-defined interface to the user library gave me another idea: How about adding an automated account request form to Dragonfire’s homepage?
+The creation of a stable, well-defined interface to the user database gave me another idea: How about adding an automated account request form to Dragonfire’s homepage?
 I could easily write a CGI program to process the form data and inform the user if their requested username or account name was in use, avoiding the necessity of mailing back and forth to ask for alternate names.
 So I did.